6th Workshop on Education for High Performance Computing

 (EduHiPC 2024)

-Dec 18, 2024
+December 18, 2024

-(New Track on “Research to Education” for HiPC researchers)
+New Track on “Research to Education” for HiPC researchers

 High Performance Computing (HPC) and, in general, Parallel and Distributed Computing (PDC) has become pervasive, from supercomputers and server farms containing multicore CPUs and GPUs, to individual PCs, laptops, and mobile devices.
 Therefore, it is important for every computing professional (and especially every programmer) to understand how parallelism and distributed computing affect problem solving.
 It is essential for educators to impart a range of PDC and HPC knowledge and skills at multiple levels within the educational fabric woven by Computer Science (CS), Computer Engineering (CE), and related computational curricula including data science.
 Companies and laboratories need people with these skills, and, as a result, they are finding that they must now engage in extensive on-the-job training.
 All the while, rapid changes in hardware platforms, languages, and programming environments increasingly challenge educators to decide what to teach and how to teach it in order to prepare students for careers that are increasingly involving PDC and HPC.
 EduHiPC aims to provide a forum that brings together academia, industry, government, and non-profit organizations – especially from India, its vicinity, and Asia – for exploring and exchanging experiences and ideas about the inclusion of high-performance, parallel, and distributed computing into undergraduate and graduate curriculum of Computer Science, Computer Engineering, Computational Science, Computational Engineering, and computational courses for STEM and business and other non-STEM disciplines.